hybridbrizz/Xp-Goals/README.md

 Mouse-over tooltip shows the results of your most recent cycles for each skill.

-Goals automatically show up how you schedule them and automatically hide when they aren't scheduled.
+Goals automatically show up when you schedule them and automatically hide when they aren't scheduled.

 Additional scheduling can be done with custom patterns.